-LA had reminded me that I’m a night owl.
-Jack and I skip out for Max’s, evading the cousins who had been hopeful of more Page Six exposure.
+LA reminded me that I’m a night owl.
+Jack and I skip out for Max’s, evading the cousins who are hopeful of more Page Six exposure.
 First we go up to the Dakota’s seventh floor to check on Julian and Nina.
-Jack warns me to expect a turn for the worse in their attitude – almost teens.
+Jack warns me to expect a turn for the worse in their attitudes – almost teens.

 Nina hugs me when she answers the door.
 The overwhelming odor of marijuana wafts into the hallway.
 Jules toasts us with a bong, as he sits in a circle of similarly stoned 12 and 13-year-olds.
 I instantly feel old.
-They’ve made friends with their peers.
+They have made friends with their peers.

 “Just dropped by on our way to Max’s,” I explain.

 “Can we come?” he looks up hopefully.

 “Not this time.
 I’m sure they’d deny stoned twelve-year olds.”

 I wink at Nina as we wave good-bye.
 She looks regretful.

 “We need your help tomorrow though, finding my runaway cousin.”